Sexual harassment/sexual violence and harmful sexual behaviour

-Since the tragic death of Sarah Everard and the Everyone’s Invited website, this issue has become the dominant safeguarding issue for schools across the country and we recognise that sexual violence and harassment does happen between students who attend our school.
+Since the tragic death of Sarah Everard and the Everyone’s Invited website, this issue has become the dominant safeguarding issue for schools across the country.
 This document aims to explain the nature of peer on peer sexual abuse and harassment as well as outlining our response to this important issue.
 It should be read in conjunction with our existing Safeguarding and Child Protection, anti-bullying and Behaviour Policies.

 Sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence

-Responding to incidents of peer on peer abuse and sexual harassment
+Responding to incidents of child-on-child abuse and sexual harassment

 We follow the guidance outlined by the Department for Education document ‘Sexual Violence and sexual harassment between children in schools and colleges’

-All incidents of peer on peer sexual harassment are treated as a safeguarding concern and safeguarding procedures are followed
+- All incidents of child-on-child sexual harassment are treated as a safeguarding concern and safeguarding procedures are followed

-We report all incidents of peer on peer abuse and sexual harassment in line with our Behaviour for Learning Policy, Anti bullying and Child Protection Policy or using the Safeguarding Concern Form on the staff intranet.
+- We report all incidents of child-on-child abuse and sexual harassment in line with our Behaviour for Learning Policy, Anti bullying and Child Protection Policy or using the Safeguarding Concern Form on the staff intranet.

 - All students are taught about consent through their PSHCE lessons